AsheriasI/MEng-Project/README.md

 The `notebooks/` folder includes an executable notebook version of the autoMPG example and the mutual-information analysis I ran during the project.

-## What I analysed and where to find more detail
+## What was analysed and where to find more detail

 - Mutual-information experiments: notebooks and the `src/mutual_information/oak_mi.py` code walk through how I mapped normalized Sobol indices to a per-component information quantity using the Gaussian variance formula.
 That is the starting point I used to compare how much information each additive term carries.